AdvancedResearchComputing/examples/apptainer/02_have_dockerfile/README.md

 ---

-## Option A — Build locally and pull on ARC
+## Option A — Build locally and pull image on ARC

 **On your local computer** (requires Docker):